Freedom of religion in Albania

 The Constitution of Albania provides for freedom of religion, and the Government has generally respected this right in practice.
 There have been no reports of societal abuses or discrimination based on religious beliefs or practice.

-In data collected by sociologists Brian Grim and Roger Finke Albania scored low on Government Regulation of Religion, Social Regulation of Religion, Government Favoritism of Religion and Religious Persecution.
+In data collected by sociologists Brian Grim and Roger Finke in 2006, Albania scored low on Government Regulation of Religion, Social Regulation of Religion, Government Favoritism of Religion and Religious Persecution.

+In 2022, Freedom House rated Albania 4 out of 4 for religious freedom.

+Demographics

+According to Boston University's 2020 World Religion Database, Albania's religious affiliation is 59% Muslim, 38% Christian, 2.5% atheist or agnostic, and 0.6% Baháʼí.

 Legal and policy framework

 The Constitution provides for freedom of religion, and the Government declares that it generally respect this right.
 The Government declares its secularism.
 There is no official religion and all religions are equal; however, the predominant religious communities (Sunni Muslim, Bektashi, Orthodox, and Catholic) enjoy a greater degree of official recognition (e.g., national holidays) and social status based on their historical presence in the country.
 Official holidays include holy days from all four predominant faiths.

 All registered religious groups have the right to hold bank accounts and to own property and buildings.
 No restriction is imposed on families regarding the way they raise their children with respect to religious practices.
 The generally amicable relationship among religions in society contributed to religious freedom.